tidepool-org/data-model/device-data/types/pumpSettings.md

 		max: < 86400000

 <!-- start editable commentary on carbRatio -->

+An insulin-to-carb ratio value is used in an insulin pump's bolus calculator in combination with a carbohydrate value input by the user to calculate a recommended dose of insulin to "cover" the carbohydrates about to be consumed by the PWD.

 The `carbRatio` array on a `pumpSettings` event represents a single schedule of insulin-to-carb ratio values.
 A common use case for scheduling more than one carb ratio is to schedule a more aggressive I:C ratio during the morning hours (for breakfast), as due to the [Dawn Phenomenon](https://en.wikipedia.org/wiki/Dawn_phenomenon 'Wikipedia: Dawn phenomenon') many PWDs need more insulin to "cover" a given number of grams of carbohydrates ingested at this time of day.